-- Text - this element is the most often used in the press release, as in paragraphs indeed you should aggregate the main message.
-Next text block can be added with the ENTER button, too.
+- Text - This element is the most often used in the press release, as in paragraphs you should aggregate the main message.
+Additional text blocks can be added with the ENTER button, too.

-- Header - we can divide press releases into portions that thematically differs from each other; header should highlight the merits of the next paragraph
+- Header - We can divide press releases into portions that thematically differ from each other; headers should highlight the merits of the next paragraph

-- Ordered list - you have some advice or advantages and disadvantages?
-Use the list with numbers!
+- Ordered list - Have some advice or a list of anything?
+Create a list with numbers!

-- Quote - if you want to show how important are someone's words, use this element.
+- Quote - If you want to show how important someone's words are, use this element

-- Annotation - a small description that you can add under paragraph or other elements.
+- Annotation - A small description that you can add under a paragraph or other elements

-- Table - add as many rows and columns as you need, and put there data, images or just numbers.
+- Table - Add as many rows and columns as you need for data, images or just numbers

 These elements will affect the visual attractiveness of your press release:

-- Image - images between paragraphs will add some colour to your press release.
+- Image - Images between paragraphs will add some color to your press release.
 You can use graphics or infographics that might be an interesting supplement to your story.
-You can also add a link to outside sources with this image or give the info about the author below it.
+You can also add a link to outside sources with this image or add info about the author below it.
 Use resources from your hard drive or implement files added previously to the Media Library.

 External elements that can be included in the press release:

-- Instagram post - like with Facebook posts, you can also add a post from Instagram, but the account must be public
+- Instagram post - As with Facebook posts, you can also add a post from Instagram, but the account must be public

-- LinkedIn - public post published on LinkedIn
+- LinkedIn - Public posts published on LinkedIn

-- YouTube - video posted on YouTube channel
+- YouTube - Video posted on a YouTube channel

-- Custom code - or add any element in the HTML code (so-called embed code)
+- Custom code - Add any element in the HTML code (so-called embed code)

-- Authors - it is a card showing a photo and contact details to the person who wrote the press release.
-If you will add more than one author to a single content, only the first one will be visible on the main page of Brand Journal and press release's tile below the slider.
+- Authors - This is a card showing a photo and contact details of the person who wrote the press release.
+If you add more than one author to a single piece of content, only the first one will be visible on the main page of the Brand Journal and press release's tile below the slider.

-- Media contact - contact card of a person with whom readers interested in a given topic can get in touch.
-It is worth to fill out all possible fields in the media contact card.
-If journalists have any questions - they will know where they can find an answer.
+- Media contact - The contact card of a person with whom readers interested in a given topic can get in touch.
+It is worth filling out all possible fields in the media contact card.
+If journalists have any questions, they will know where they can find an answer.

-- Call to Action Button - you can persuade people to click it with some strong phrase and direct them with the link to another website.
+- Call to Action Button - You can persuade people to click with some strong phrase and direct them with a link to another website.